Bushra-88/Bushra-88/README.md

 - **The best pong game** Arcade Pong Game is a classic arcade-style game where players control a paddle to hit a ball back and forth on a screen.
 The goal is to outmaneuver your opponent and score points by making the ball land on their side of the screen.[Live Demo](https://bushra-pong-game.netlify.app/)

 - **The Pokémon Memory Card** Game is a classic puzzle game where players try to find matching pairs of Pokémon cards.
-[Live Demo] (<https://b-pokemon-memory-game.netlify.app/).
+[Live Demo](https://b-pokemon-memory-game.netlify.app/).
+[GitHub Repo](https://github.com/Bushra-88/Pokemon-memory-game)

 - **Rock Paper Scissors Game** A simple implementation of the classic Rock-Paper-Scissors game.[Live Demo](https://b-rock-paper-scissor.netlify.app/).